-Sleep Disorders, Like OSA, Are Linked to Mental Illness
+Sleep Disorders, Like OSA, Are Linked to Mental Health

-In the United States alone, it’s estimated that 50 to 70 million people have a sleep disorder that impedes their livelihood.
-These conditions can decrease productivity, hinder daily functioning, and affect your overall health.
+In the United States alone, doctors estimate that 50 to 70 million people have a sleep disorder that impedes their livelihood.
+These conditions can decrease productivity, hinder daily functioning, and affect your mental health.

 Obstructive Sleep Apnea

-One of the most common sleep disorders is called obstructive sleep apnea (OSA), and it results in frequent pauses in breathing during sleep.
+One of the most common sleep disorders is called obstructive sleep apnea (OSA), which causes frequent pauses in breathing during sleep.
 These pauses occur because of an obstruction in the upper airway — usually, the tongue or other soft tissues in the throat relax and cause the blockage.

 OSA often accompanies mental illness.
 The conditions that are most commonly affected include: